CEGRcode/GenoPipe-docs/docs/epitopeid.md

 ## Output Report (`-o`)

 The output report is saved to the user-provided output directory in a file named based on the input FASTQ files (`/path/to/output/XXXXX_R1-ID.tab`).

+### Example 1
-Below is a sample report based on the results from running EpitopeID on the ENCODE [ENCFF415CJF][ENCFF415CJF] sample.
+Below is a sample report based on the results from running EpitopeID on the [ENCFF415CJF][ENCFF415CJF] sample from ENCODE.

 ```
 EpitopeID	EpitopeCount